Industry News

 Weeding Robots: How to Choose a Chassis?cid=21

-Flat terrain (such as home lawns, parks, golf courses, and school lawns)
+Flat Terrain (e.g., manicured lawns, park lawns, golf courses, landscaped green belts, and school lawns)

-When using a weeding robot on flat terrain, while the terrain conditions are relatively simple, the robot's operating efficiency, stability, and safety must still be considered.
-Focus on the following performance factors:
+When using a weeding robot on flat terrain, factors such as the robot’s drive system, travel speed, and turning radius must be considered.

-2. Equipped with sensors such as ultrasonic waves and cameras to enable dynamic obstacle avoidance (e.g., pets, children, and temporary objects).
+2. Equip the robot with sensors such as ultrasonic sensors and cameras to enable dynamic obstacle avoidance (e.g., avoiding pets, children, and temporary obstacles).

-1. Tracks chassis must have a large contact area, low pressure, and excellent slip resistance, making them suitable for muddy terrain and steep slopes.
+1. Tracked chassis offer a large contact area, low ground pressure, and anti-slip capabilities, making them highly suitable for muddy terrain and steep slopes.

-4. Key components (motor, sensors, and battery) must be sealed or equipped with protective shields to prevent the intrusion of mud, water, and grass debris.
+4. Key components (motors, sensors, and batteries) are sealed or equipped with protective covers to prevent the ingress of mud, water, and grass clippings.

 Recommended Model Selection (Based on Application Scenario)